• Skip to primary navigation

 These delicious and nutritious gluten-free peanut butter oat bars give me sustained energy thanks to the protein-rich peanut butter and the scoop of bonus protein powder.

 I also love that they’re slightly sweet.
-I have a wicked sweet tooth and I’d rather reach for one of theses gluten-free peanut butter oat bars than a cookie, which I’ve been prone to do when those sweet cravings overtake my senses.
+I have a wicked sweet tooth, and I’d rather reach for one of these gluten-free peanut butter oat bars than a cookie, which I’ve been prone to do when those sweet cravings overtake my senses.

 Gluten-Free Peanut Butter Oat Bars - Good For You Gluten Free